 In the fourth season premiere of Primeval, Abby plays the song "Don't Stop Moving" by S Club 7 to scare a dinosaur.
 Abby is played by Hannah Spearritt, famous for being in S Club 7.

 One episode of The Flying Nun had Sister Bertrille show home movies of her life before becoming a nun.
 The "movies" were clips from Sally Field's previous series Gidget.

-For one episode of Friends in the opening credits, Courtney Cox gets first billing and is now billed as Courtney Cox-Arquette (due to her marriage to David Arquette).
+For one episode in the opening credits, Courtney Cox gets first billing and is now billed as Courtney Cox-Arquette (due to her marriage to David Arquette).
 The rest of the cast also have Arquette hyphened onto the end of their names in the credits for that episode.
 The end of the episode has a little dedication saying "For Courtney and David, who did get married".

 In the first season finale of Harry's Law, Josh Peyton (played by Paul McCrane) sings the song "Is it Okay If I Call You Mine?" at a lawyer gala.
 The song was written and performed by McCrane originally in Fame.